np6176a/client-hotdog/README.md

 You can view in browser using the default Appetize.io setup in Expo or request a link in the Expo project page.

 # Approach
-The following will focus on the Front End code.

 ## Build Process